Skip to main content

 Opioids

-• Morphine is recommended as the first-line strong opioid for the treatment of persisting moderate-to-severe pain in children with medical illnesses.
+• Morphine is recommended as the first-line strong opioid for the treatment of persisting moderate-to-severe pain in children with diagnosed medical illnesses.
+These should be initiated by paediatricians.

 • As when prescribing for adults, immediate-release tablets are recommended for titrating morphine dosage and also for defining the adequate dose for pain control.
 They should also be given for episodic or breakthrough pain.